lopossumi/Rust-Materials/README.md

 ```
 ```
 PS D:\RustProjects\materials> cargo run
-    Finished dev [unoptimized + debuginfo] target(s) in 0.10s
-     Running `target\debug\rays.exe`
 Elapsed: 9.5592981s
 Done.
 ```
-So with 50 samples the rendering takes 9.6 seconds on Ryzen 3400G.
+So with 50 samples the rendering takes 9.6 seconds on a Ryzen 3400G.
 Not great, not terrible.

 But wait, we are running it in debug mode.
-How about if we switch to release mode?
+How about if we switch to release?
 ```
 PS D:\RustProjects\materials> cargo run --release
-    Finished release [optimized] target(s) in 0.09s
-     Running `target\release\rays.exe`
 Elapsed: 246.4353ms
 Done.
 ```